SNMP Integration Plugin

 The SNMP integration plugin includes:

-The new logstash-integration-snmp plugin combines the logstash-input-snmp and logstash-input-snmptrap plugins into a single Ruby gem.
-This integrated plugin package provides better alignment in SNMP processing behavior, improved resource management, easier package maintenance, and a smaller installation footprint.
-The individual plugins now share the same code base and have been refactored to leverage the latest version of SNMP4j.
+The new logstash-integration-snmp plugin combines the logstash-input-snmp and logstash-input-snmptrap plugins into one integrated plugin that encompasses the capabilities of both.
+This integrated plugin package provides better alignment in snmp processing, better resource management, easier package maintenance, and a smaller installation footprint.

-You’ll retain the functionality of existing stand-alone plugins, but with a more consistent experience and expanded features.
+You’ll retain and expand the functionality of existing stand-alone plugins, but in a more compact, integrated package.
 In this section, we’ll note mapping and behavioral changes, and explain how to preserve current behavior if needed.

 As a component of the new logstash-integration-snmp plugin, the logstash-input-snmp plugin offers the same capabilities as the stand-alone logstash-input-snmp.

-Given the underlying code refactor to better align snmp and snmptrap plugin behavior, you might need to address some changes depending on your use case and how the ingested data is being handled through the pipeline.
+You might need to address some behavior changes depending on the use-case and how the ingested data is being handled through the pipeline.

 • No such instance errors are mapped as error: no such instance currently exists at this OID string instead of noSuchInstance.